-When expanding your ecommerce brand internationally, you need to fully prepare for complexity, particularly when it comes to fulfillment.
-Taxes, import and export regulations and unique cultural preferences can make cross-border commerce fulfillment especially challenging.
+When expanding your ecommerce brand internationally, you need to fully prepare for complexity, particularly when it comes to fulfillment and logistics.
+Taxes, import and export regulations and unique cultural preferences can make cross-border fulfillment especially challenging.
 Not to mention the fact that last mile delivery can make or break your customers’ buying experience and be the difference between a one-time purchase and a repeat customer.

-Bottom line: finding a fulfillment partner that can support your company’s specific needs and facilitate seamless cross-border shipment is key to your success.
+Bottom line: finding a partner that can support your company’s specific needs and facilitate seamless cross-border fulfillment and logistics is key to your success.
+Explore this guide to global fulfillment infrastructure to understand the crucial role of fulfillment, cross-border shipping options and what to look for in a logistics partner that will support your ecommerce growth.

 For starters, it’s important to recognize just how important fulfillment is to your overall brand experience.
 Here’s what the numbers say:

-- 70% of shoppers are unlikely to make another purchase from a brand following a poor
+- Over 84% of shoppers are unlikely to make another purchase from a brand following a poor delivery experience, and 98% say delivery is essential for brand loyalty.

-- 38% of online shoppers will abandon their order if the delivery will take longer than a week
+- 38% of online shoppers will abandon their order if the delivery will take longer than a week.
+Another study says 63% of global shoppers expect their orders within just 3 days.

 Many shoppers will research delivery options before reaching checkout, showing just how important fulfillment is in a buyer’s decision-making process and why getting fulfillment right is critical for the success of your ecommerce business.
-To do that, you will not only need to structure your organization correctly, but also manage customer expectations appropriately to create a positive overall experience.
+To do that, you will not only need to structure your organization’s fulfillment infrastructure correctly, but also manage customer expectations appropriately to create a positive overall experience.

 Setting expectations is critical

-These days, customers crave transparency when it comes to shipping and delivery.
+These days, as the data shows, customers crave transparency when it comes to shipping and delivery.
 People understand there may be delays in receiving their orders, but they want to know exactly how long, and they want that information up front.
 So, setting expectations as early as possible in the customer journey is the best way to increase both customer satisfaction and conversion rates.

 Consider listing delivery estimates directly on the product page, and make it clear what the cut-off dates are for ensuring delivery by the holidays.
 List fulfillment options before customers reach the checkout page to help reduce cart abandonment.
 But most importantly, make sure all fulfillment information is clear and current, and be sure to stay in constant communication after a purchase to update customers on when their product will arrive.